CouncilofLorien/counciloflorien.github.io/docs/cards/U/uruk-lieutenant.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Orc.
-One strike.
+> > _Orc._ One strike.
 If played on a company that has already faced an Orc attack this turn, Uruk-lieutenant receives +3 prowess.
-Orc-lieutenant receives an additional +3 prowess if played on a company that has already faced Uruk-lieutenant this turn.  "...he turned Boromir's sword and bore him backwards..." ---LotRII
+Orc-lieutenant receives an additional +3 prowess if played on a company that has already faced Uruk-lieutenant this turn. <br>_"...he turned Boromir's sword and bore him backwards..."_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【9/&ndash;】</div>